The Magic Behind Mcdonald's Marketing Strategy

 Owned media is the quiet advantage

-The app, email, and in-store screens give the brand direct access to customers.
-That’s a competitive moat because it reduces reliance on paid reach and improves measurement.
-If you’re building your own digital marketing strategies, this is the lesson: your website and app experience are not separate from your campaign plan, they’re the conversion layer.
+For brands building their own digital marketing strategies, this is the lesson: the website and app experience are not separate from your campaign plan.
+They are the conversion layer.

 Social works because the brand knows what it is